Row-level security (RLS) with Power BI

 - You can define RLS only on the datasets created with Power BI Desktop.
 If you want to enable RLS for datasets created with Excel, you must convert your files into Power BI Desktop (PBIX) files first.
 Learn more.

-- Service principals cannot be added to an RLS role.
+- Service principals can't be added to an RLS role.
 Accordingly, RLS won’t be applied for apps using a service principal as the final effective identity.

 - Only Import and DirectQuery connections are supported.
 Live connections to Analysis Services are handled in the on-premises model.